fbef0102/Game-Private_Plugin/L4D_插件/Special_Infected_特感/l4d_ssi_teleport_fix/readme.md

 * <details><summary>How does it work?</summary>

 	* Teleport far AI special infected to the other special infected who is much nearer to survivors.
-    * Teleport AI special infected when they are out of sight of the survivors.
+        * For example: Teleport Tank (oustide 800 range) to smoker (close 250 range to survivor)
     * It won't teleport human-controlled infected player
+    * It won't teleport infected player if they can be seen by survivors
     * Increase game difficulty
 </details>